Abbykus/Abbycus-ESP32-C3-Development-Board/README.md

 Operating current can range from microamps in deep sleep mode to approximately 160 milliamps when transmitting WiFi data.
 Typical idle current is approximately 50 milliamps.

 #### *BREAKOUT PIN DESCRIPTION*
-Signal designators on the bottom of the PCB viewed clockwise:
 - **3.3V** Output of 3.3V regulator or 3.3V input if not powered from 5V (USB-A or breakout).
 - **NRST** MCU reset - active low.
 - **IO4** GPIO4 / ADC1_CH4 / FSPIHD / MTMS.